sairammotupalli/log-analyzer/README.md

 # 🚀 Deployment Guide (Railway + Vercel)

+**Make sure you gave complete access of github to Railway and vercel** for Railway: settings -> Account integrations -> access to all repos for vercel: settings -> access to all repos

 This project is structured as a **monorepo**:

 - Backend: `packages/backend` (Node.js + TypeScript + Prisma + PostgreSQL)